 The rooms are ample and comfortable, if a bit cool in atmosphere.
 Pluses for hidden plasmas and the expansive balconies.
 If you stay here, ask for a balcony room looking over the pool & city.

 The staff was attractive and amiable for the most part.
 The exception being the Night Bouncer at the pool lounge.
-He was unnecessary, over-forceful and turned what should have been a glamourous setting into a something akin to a popular nightclub.
+He was unnecessary, over-forceful, and turned what should have been a glamourous setting into something akin to a popular nightclub.

 West Hollywood, CA 90069, United States